Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Numerical results

+with probability $\hat{\delta}$. \end{theorem} Refer to Appendix \ref{sec proof pl convergence} for the proof.
+The theorem presented is global, demonstrating that convergence to \( f (\w{x}^*) \) can be achieved with at least a linear rate.
+Theorems \ref{thm: reduction f with lipscitz gradients} and \ref{thm pl convergence} become particularly effective when both $\hat{\mu}$ and $\delta$ are sufficiently large.
+Objective functions with high \(\hat{\mu}\) and \(\delta\) often include those with low-rank Hessians or concentrated second-order information in the dominant eigenvalues.
+Functions satisfying the PL inequality typically exhibit low-rank Hessians.
+Given the method's low per-iteration computational cost (\(\mathcal{O}(N + pN^2)\) in parallel), algorithm \ref{algorithm} is expected to escape saddle points efficiently and converge rapidly to a local minimum.
+This will be empirically validated in the following section.

+\begin{remark} Since the Euclidean norm is used to obtain the convergence results in this section, we are in a position to quantify the parameters $\hat{\mu}$ and $\hat{\delta}$ depending on the choice of the operator $\w{R}$.
+If $\w{R}$ is a Gaussian matrix whose entries are drawn from $N(0, N^{-1})$, then for any $\hat{\mu} \in (0,1)$ we have $\hat{\delta} = e^{- (1-\hat{\mu}^2)^2 N / 4}$~\citep{cartis2022randomised}.
+Another possible choice that yields sparse matrices, and is therefore less computationally expensive than using dense Gaussian matrices, is given by $s$-hashing matrices~\citep{kane2014sparser}.
+When using $s$-hashing matrices to construct the coarse models, then for any $\hat{\mu} \in (0,1)$ we have $\hat{\delta} = e^{-N (1-\hat{\mu}^2)^2 / C_1}$, where $s = C_2 (1-\hat{\mu}^2) N$, and $C_1, C_2$ are problem-dependent constants.
+To the best of our knowledge, such explicit quantitative values for $\hat{\mu}$ and $\hat{\delta}$ under \cref{definition P} are not available in the literature. \end{remark}

+\begin{remark} In practice, we select $N$ and $p$ as follows: When $\w{R}$ is constructed as in \cref{definition P}, these parameters should be selected according to the effective rank of the Hessian at the optimum, $R = \frac{\operatorname{tr}(\nabla^2 f(\mathbf{x}^*))}{\lambda_{\max}(\nabla^2 f(\mathbf{x}^*))}$.
+The quantity $R$ indicates how many directions really matter near the solution, where most methods slow down significantly.
+If $R$ is known, in practice $N$ and $p$ should be selected larger and slightly smaller than $R$, respectively.
+Alternatively, they can be selected in a similar fashion according to the quantity $\max\{n, R \ln n\}$, as suggested in \cite{erdogdu2015convergence}.
+On the other hand, if $\w{R}$ is a Gaussian or $s$-hashing $N$ and $p$ should be selected according to Remark \ref{remark: delta, mu}, i.e., by specifying $\hat{\mu }$ and $\hat{\delta}$ one obtains $N$ directly. \end{remark}

-\section{Numerical Results}
+\section{Numerical results}

 We are now ready to validate the efficiency of the proposed method on different machine learning models.
-We illustrate that the method is efficient and compares favorably with other state-of-the-art algorithms on a broad class of problems even when the assumptions imposed in this paper do not hold.
-In particular, we consider minimizing a \textit{self-concordant} function, \textit{strongly convex} functions with or without Lipschitz continuity and a \textit{non-convex} function.
-We also illustrate that the method is efficient on a very large problem with more than a million dimensions.
-Due to space limitations in this section we only report the results for the non-convex case.
+We illustrate that the method is efficient and compares favorably with other state-of-the-art algorithms on a broad class of problems.
+In particular, we apply \cref{algorithm} on problems minimizing \textit{self-concordant} functions, \textit{strongly convex} functions with or without Lipschitz continuity and a \textit{non-convex} functions.
+In this section we only report the results for the non-convex cases.
 The additional numerical results together with a detailed description of the algorithms, training datasets, and the setup used to obtain the results appear in the Appendix \ref{sec extra experiments}.